brucou/react-state-driven/README.md

   - it produces no effects

 # API
-##` <Machine fsmSpecs, commandHandlers, entryActions, preprocessor, settings, subjectFactory, componentDidUpdate, componentWillUpdate />`
+##` <Machine fsm, commandHandlers, preprocessor, subjectFactory, componentDidUpdate, componentWillUpdate />`

 ### Description
 We expose a `<Machine />` React component which will hold the state machine and implement its behaviour using React's API.
 The `Machine` component behaviour is specified by its props.
-Those props reflect : the specifications of the underlying machine, pre-processing of interfaced system's raw events, functions executing machine commands and performing effects on the interfaced systems.
-They also include settings for machine parameterization (in particular defining how to update extended state), and  `componentDidUpdate` and `componentWillUpdate` props to integrate with the relevant React API.
+Those props reflect : the underlying machine, pre-processing of interfaced system's raw events, functions executing machine commands and performing effects on the interfaced systems.
+They also include `componentDidUpdate` and `componentWillUpdate` props to integrate with the relevant React API.
 Our `Machine` component expects some props but does not expect children components.